shravanap000/Delta_robot/README.md

 # Delta Robot Kinematics

 This repository contains Python scripts for computing the **forward kinematics** and **inverse kinematics** of a delta robot, based on a mathematical model implemented in Mathematica.
-The forward kinematics script calculates the end-effector position (x, y, z) given joint angles (θ1, θ2, θ3), while the inverse kinematics script determines the joint angles given the end-effector position.
+The forward kinematics script calculates the end-effector position (x, y, z) given joint angles (θ1, θ2, θ3), while the inverse kinematics script determines the joint angles for a specified end-effector position.
+Additionally, a PDF document provides the detailed mathematical equations and workspace plotting.

 ## Project Overview

 The delta robot is a parallel manipulator with three arms connected to a moving platform.
 The kinematics are derived using geometric constraints and rotation matrices, as detailed in the Mathematica code.
-The scripts provide accurate computations for both forward and inverse kinematics, validated against test cases from the Mathematica model.
+The scripts provide accurate computations, validated against test cases from the Mathematica model.

 ### Key Features
 - **Forward Kinematics**: Computes x, y, z coordinates for given joint angles (θ1, θ2, θ3) using equations from In[72]–In[85].